Supporting a young person

 They just need one that isn't negative.

-Information & support lines
+Information and support lines

 HOPELINE247

-Call: 0800 068 4141
+Call: 0800 068 4141 | Text: 88247

-Text: 85258
+Text: 'SHOUT' to 85258

 Our Enabling Conversations toolkit was co-produced with young people and created by Cat Laird and Eilidh Macleod in partnership with V&A Dundee and Suicide Prevention Scotland.